San Francisco is in love with Creative Hair Color. Have questions? Read on...

 5. How do I keep up my beautiful new color?

 Start by washing your hair less frequently.
 Wash in cold to luke-warm water—never hot.
 Invest in a dry shampoo!
-Bumble and bumble makes wonderful products to help hide those natural scalp oils in between washes.
+Davines makes wonderful products to help hide those natural scalp oils in between washes.
 When you do wash your hair, make sure to use only sulfate-free products.
 Sulfates are the active ingredient in most shampoos and tend to strip color with their cleansing and sudsing effect.

 Have more questions?